jerome-breton/casperjs-installer/README.md

 For a development dependency, change `require` to `require-dev`.

 The version number of the package specifies the CasperJS version!
-If you specify "dev-master" the current master version will be fetched.
-If you specify a explicit commit reference with a version, e.g. "dev-master#commit-ref as [version]", then [version] will be used.
+But for now, no versions of PhantomJS are prebuilt for 1.0.* versions, so for now, only dev-master is working, and will fetch the last 1.9.* PhantomJS version.

-The download source used is: https://github.com/n1k0/casperjs/zipball/*
+The download source used is: https://github.com/n1k0/casperjs/zipball/master

 You can set the Composer configuration directive `bin-dir` to change the [vendor binaries](https://getcomposer.org/doc/articles/vendor-binaries.md#can-vendor-binaries-be-installed-somewhere-other-than-vendor-bin-)